-We are pleased to introduce ReadyJob.org, curriculum and activities designed for educators to help teens prepare for their first job.
+We are pleased to introduce ReadyJob.org, curriculum, resources and activities designed for educators to help teens prepare for their first job.
 The economy and workforce is changing, and according to a report from the Brookings Institution titled, Plummeting Labor Market Fortunes of Teens and Young Adults, “Employment prospects for teens and young adults are plummeting.”
 In 2000, 44% of teens age 16-19 were employed and most recent census data shows that 24% of teens are employed.
 The aim of ReadyJob.org is to give young people vital skills in the complicated 21st Century job market.

 Here are a few specific goals: